metosin/ring-http-response/README.md

 ### Catching thrown responses

-`ring.middleware.http-response/catch-response` catches thrown http-respones and returns the throws response.
+There is a `catch-response` middleware in namespace `ring.middleware.http-response` to catch thrown http-responses and return the responses within.
 See the [facts](https://github.com/metosin/ring-http-response/blob/master/test/ring/middleware/http_response_test.clj) for more info.

 ### Need more info?